About this Research Topic

 Microorganisms that live in a long-term intimate association with another species are known as symbionts.
 Symbiotic interactions occur throughout the tree of life and have facilitated major evolutionary transitions, making them a key component to the success of life on Earth.

-This special issue will bring together diverse researchers working on the interplay between environmental changes and host-symbiont interactions, from genes to populations, using a wide range of methods, from experimental to genetics and modeling.
+This Research Topic will bring together diverse researchers working on the interplay between environmental changes and host-symbiont interactions, from genes to populations, using a wide range of methods, from experimental to genetics and modeling.

 Keywords: Host-symbiont interactions, Climate change, Landscape fragmentation, Environmental Stress, Holobiont, Dysbiosis